ReinerNippes/selfhosted_on_docker/README.md

 selfhosted_sites:
   - name: base
     type: base
-    server_fqdn: {{ base_domain }}
+    server_fqdn: base.{{ base_domain }}
 ```

 Don't edit or delete this.
 It's the base setup.
 It provides the basic container to run your apps.
 If you delete this the playbook will abort with an error.
+Of course you may change the `server_fqdn`.

 ### Turnserver